MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/virtual-appointments.md

 With this template, you can enable a consistent experience across your organization for virtual appointments scheduled directly within Teams.

-To learn more, see [Virtual appointment meeting template in Teams](/microsoftteams/virtual-appointment-meeting-template).
+To learn more, see [Manage the Virtual appointment meeting template in Teams](/microsoftteams/virtual-appointment-meeting-template).

 ## Virtual Appointment Graph API